 Amphetamine abusers could absolutely benefit from art therapy as a part of addiction treatment.
-By calling 800-768-8728, you can find well-rounded, safe rehab programs that will help you end your stimulant abuse and make a positive change in your life.
+By calling 800-768-8728(Who Answers?), you can find well-rounded, safe rehab programs that will help you end your stimulant abuse and make a positive change in your life.
 Call now.

 Although a person will need to attend some sort of talk therapy program––usually behavioral therapy––during their addiction rehab, art therapy can be used to help those who are not as comfortable talking about themselves transition into this type of treatment.
 The way in which art allows patients to express themselves can actually ease individuals into the program as well as into the concept of self-expression and sharing so that they can become comfortable enough to begin their talk therapy sessions.